Query Builder Overview

 Opening the Query Builder Window

-The Query Builder window can be opened in several ways.
+There are multiple ways to open the Query Builder window.
 Select one of the following options:

 1. Fabric Studio Toolbars Tab > Query Builder.

-2. Project Tree, right-click on DB Interface > Show Query Builder.
+2. Project Tree, Shared Objects > Interfaces > right-click a DB Interface > Show Query Builder.

 image